-Configure queue mapping to use the user name from the application tag
+Configure queue mapping to use the user name from the application tag using Cloudera Manager

 You can configure queue mapping to use the user name from the application tag instead of the proxy user who submitted the job.
-For example, the runs Hive Queries submitted from HiveServer2 in the queue mapped from an end user instead of a hive user.
+For example, when a user runs Hive queries, HiveServer2 submits the query in the queue mapped from an end user instead of a hive user.